phoenixdnsvpn/phoenix-vpn/README.md

 # VayDNS VPN for Android

-VayDNS is a high-performance DNS-based tunneling solution designed specifically for Android.
-This project leverages a powerful combination of two Go-based networking technologies to provide a seamless, full-device VPN experience even in highly restrictive network environments
+VayDNS is a high-performance DNS-based tunneling solution.
+While originally developed for Linux server environments to facilitate robust network monitoring and connectivity, this project adapts the core technology specifically for Android devices.
+This mobile implementation integrates two powerful Go-based technologies to provide a full-device VPN experience even in highly restrictive network environments

 - **VayDNS**: The "Tunnel" layer.
 It encapsulates data into DNS queries (DoH, DoT, or UDP) to bypass firewalls and deep packet inspection (DPI).
 - **Tun2Socks**: The "VPN" layer.
 It captures all IP traffic from the Android TUN interface and transparently forwards it through the VayDNS tunnel.